-- 132. Settlement area, Urban: means a settlement area that includes the Town of Orangeville, Town of Shelburne, and the urban area of Grand Valley. - 133.
+- not available, the settlement area may be no larger than the area where development is concentrated.
+(Source: Adapted from PPS, 2014) - 132.
+Settlement area, Urban: means a settlement area that includes the Town of Orangeville, Town of Shelburne, and the urban area of Grand Valley. - 133.
 Settlement area, Community: means a settlement area that is identified as community settlement area in Table 3.3 of this Plan. - 134.
 Sewage and water services: includes municipal sewage services and municipal water services, private communal sewage services and private communal water services, individual on-site sewage services and individual on-site water services, and partial services.
-(Source: PPS, 202044) - 135.
-Servicing plan: means an analysis of the local municipality's provisioning and phasing of water and wastewater and other infrastructure to service future growth and development.

-136. Significant: means

-- a. e. in regard to wetlands and areas of natural and scientific interest, an area identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time; - b. in regard to woodlands, an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.
-These are to be identified using criteria established by the Ontario Ministry of Natural Resources; - c. e- in regard to other features and areas in policy 2.1, ecologically important in terms of features, functions, representation or amount, and contributing to the quality and diversity of an identifiable geographic area or natural heritage system; - d. d. in regard to mineral potential, an area identified as provincially significant through evaluation procedures developed by the Province, as amended from time to time, such as the Provincially Significant Mineral Potential Index; and - e. e. in regard to cultural heritage and archaeology, resources that have been determined to have cultural heritage value or interest for the important contribution they make to our understanding of the history of a place, an event, or a people.
+(Source: PPS, 2014) - 135.
+Servicing plan: means an analysis of the local municipality's provisioning and phasing of water and wastewater and other infrastructure to service future growth and development. - 136.
+Significant: means - a. in regard to wetlands and areas of natural and scientific interest, an area identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time; - b. in regard to woodlands, an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.
+These are to be identified using criteria established by the Ontario Ministry of Natural Resources; - c. in regard to other features and areas in policy 2.1, ecologically important in terms of features, functions, representation or amount, and contributing to the quality and diversity of an identifiable geographic area or natural heritage system; - d. in regard to mineral potential, an area identified as provincially significant through evaluation procedures developed by the Province, as amended from time to time, such as the Provincially Significant Mineral Potential Index; and - e. in regard to cultural heritage and archaeology, resources that have been determined to have cultural heritage value or interest for the important contribution they make to our understanding of the history of a place, an event, or a people.

-Criteria for determining significance for the resources identified in sections c.-e. are recommended by the Province, but municipal approaches that achieve or exceed the same objective may also be used.
+Criteria for determining significance for the resources identified in sections c. - e. are recommended by the Province, but municipal approaches that achieve or exceed the same objective may also be used.

-While some significant resources may already be identified and inventoried by official sources, the significance of others can only be determined after evaluation.
-(Source: Adapted from PPS, 202044)

-137. Site alteration: means activities, such as grading, excavation and the placement of fill that would change the landform and natural vegetative characteristics of a site.
+- While some significant resources may already be identified and inventoried by official sources, the significance of others can only be determined after evaluation.
+(Source: Adapted from PPS, 2014) - 137.
+Site alteration: means activities, such as grading, excavation and the placement of fill that would change the landform and natural vegetative characteristics of a site.
 For the purposes of policy 2.1.4(a) of the PPS, site alteration does not include underground or surface mining of minerals or advanced exploration on mining lands in significant areas of mineral potential in Ecoregion 5E, where advanced exploration has the same meaning as in the Mining Act.
 Instead, those matters shall be subject to policy 2.1.5(a) of the PPS.
-(Source: PPS, 202044)
+(Source: PPS, 2014) - 138.
+Site Plan Control: means a process which requires the preparation of detailed site specific development plans, and enables the review of such matters as building